 Since starting this blog, I have been contacted by families all over the World who are trying to increase connection, communication and fun with thier special needs kids at home.
 I also work with French and International families at my learning center in Paris.

-It is a joy to be in contact with you, to learn from you, to provide you with information that can hopefully help you progress on your journey and to be creating this wonderful community of support and love together on this blog.
+It is a joy to be in contact with you, to learn from you and to provide you with information that can help you progress on your journey.
+I created this community for you so that we can come together, share resources and learn from one another.

-To get this series started, I am answering a question from a French mom of a 3 year old boy with autism who writes :
+Sarah is the mom of a 3 year old boy with autism and she writes :

 “My child doesn’t seem to be interested in anything.
 How do I get him to interact with me and to be interested by the toys I present to him?”

 (I translated this question from French to English with this mom’s permission.)

 This is an important question and one that I get asked a lot.

 It applies to a lot of children with special needs, particularly non-verbal kids.
 It may sometimes seem that your child is not interested in anything.
 If your child cannot communicate verbally this is especially true because we are so used to interacting through speech.
 Most likely, your child is interested in many things, however these things may not seem “normal” to you.

 You may have the idea that a 3 year old boy should like Legos or cars or trains.
 Your child may like these types of toys as a 3 year old boy, or he may not.